lambdatoast/elm.vim/README.md

 Nothing other than vim is needed for the syntax highlighting.

-However, for the special commands and aliases (for compilation, etc), the plugin expects the following programs to be available:
+For the special commands and aliases (for compilation, etc), the plugin expects the following programs to be available:

 * `elm`: The Elm compiler.
 * `elm-repl`: The Elm REPL.